tapasdeveloper/vestd-lara-test/README.md

 ```
 php artisan queue:work
 ```
+After doing all these, please register a user. (the registration link will be available at the home page)

 General Information regarding this program

 1. I used the email driver as `log` therefore email containing archive will be stored in `/storage/logs/laravel.log`